groundhoggwp/groundhogg/README.txt

 Groundhogg will automatically use the mail solution you have configured on your WordPress website.

-= Does Groundhogg have any required monthly fee or upgrades? = No, you can use Groundhogg for free forever.
-Groundhogg is a Open Source project designed to democratize email marketing and provide simple easy to use tools to new and none tech savvy business owners.
+= Does Groundhogg have any required monthly fee or upgrades? = No, you can use Groundhogg CRM and Marketing Automation for free forever.
+Groundhogg is a Open Source project designed to democratize CRM and email marketing automation and provide simple easy to use tools to new and none tech savvy business owners.

 That being said, our [premium upgrades](https://www.groundhogg.io/pricing/) can seriously help your business!
 Use our proven tools and strategies to supercharge your marketing and WordPress site!

-= Does Groundhogg connect to Woocommerce or other plugins? = Yes, Groundhogg can [integrate with over 30+](https://www.groundhogg.io/downloads/category/integrations/) of the most popular WordPress plugins around.
+= Does Groundhogg connect to Woocommerce or other plugins? = Yes, Groundhogg can [integrate with over 30+](https://www.groundhogg.io/downloads/category/integrations/) of the most popular WordPress plugins around to crate an even more powerful CRM.

 = Does Groundhogg work with my theme? =
 Groundhogg is theme agnostic, meaning it will work with every and any theme.
 Groundhogg is mostly administrative and very little is seen by visitors.